HMS Belfast: 1944: Tirpitz and D-Day

-1945: service in the Far East
+1945: Service in the Far East

-On 29 July 1944, Captain Parham handed over command of HMS Belfast to Captain R M Dick, and until April 1945 Belfast underwent a refit to prepare for service against Japan in the Far East which improved her accommodation for tropical conditions and updated her anti-aircraft armament and fire control in order to counter expected kamikaze attacks by Japanese aircraft.
-By May 1945, Belfast mounted thirty-six 2-pounder guns in two eight-gun mounts, four quadruple mounts and four single mounts.
+On 29 July 1944, Captain Parham handed over command of HMS Belfast to Captain R.M.
+Dick, and until April 1945, Belfast underwent a refit to prepare for service against Japan in the Far East, which improved her accommodation for tropical conditions and updated her AA armament and fire control to counter expected kamikaze attacks by Japanese aircraft.
+By May 1945, Belfast mounted thirty-six 2-pounder guns in two eight-gun mounts, four quadruple mounts, and four single mounts.
 She also mounted fourteen 20 mm Oerlikons.
-Her two aftmost 4-inch mountings were removed and the remainder fitted with Remote Power Control.
-Her empty hangars were converted to crew accommodation and her aircraft catapult was removed.
+Her two aftmost 4-inch mountings were removed and the remainder fitted with remote power control.
+Her empty hangars were converted to crew accommodations, and her aircraft catapult was removed.

 Belfast at anchor in Sydney Harbour, August 1945.

 Her radar fit now included a Type 277 radar set to replace her Type 273 for surface warning.
 Her Type 281 air warning set was replaced by a single-antenna Type 281B set, while a Type 293Q was fitted for close-range height-finding and surface warning.
 A Type 274 set was fitted for main armament fire direction.
-On 17 June 1945, with the war in Europe at an end, Belfast sailed for the Far East via Gibraltar, Malta, Alexandria, Port Said, Aden, Colombo and Sydney.
-By the time she arrived in Sydney on 7 August Belfast had been made flagship of the 2nd Cruiser Squadron of the British Pacific Fleet.
-While in Sydney Belfast underwent another short refit, supplementing her close-range armament with five 40 mm Bofors guns.
+On 17 June 1945, with the war in Europe at an end, Belfast sailed for the Far East via Gibraltar, Malta, Alexandria, Port Said, Aden, Colombo, and Sydney.
+By the time she arrived in Sydney on 7 August, Belfast had been made flagship of the 2nd Cruiser Squadron of the British Pacific Fleet.
+While in Sydney, Belfast underwent another short refit, supplementing her close-range armament with five 40 mm Bofors guns.
 Belfast had been expected to join in Operation Downfall, but this was forestalled by the Japanese surrender on 15 August 1945.

 Post-war service 1945–1950

-Belfast arriving at Kure, Japan, in May 1950.
+Belfast arrived at Kure, Japan, in May 1950.